Delicious Steak, Avocado, and Corn Bowl with Cilantro Sauce

 1. Preheat your oven to 350°F (175°C) and line a baking sheet with parchment paper.

-4. In a separate bowl, combine the flour, oats, baking soda, and salt.
-Gradually add this dry mixture to the wet ingredients, mixing just until combined.
+4. In a separate bowl, combine flour, baking powder, and salt.
+Gradually add this dry mixture to the chocolate mixture, stirring until just combined.

-7. Bake in the preheated oven for 10-12 minutes or until the edges are lightly golden.
-Let cool on the baking sheet for 5 minutes before transferring to a wire rack.
+6. Bake for 10-12 minutes, or until the edges are firm but centers look slightly soft.
+Allow cookies to cool on the baking sheet for 5 minutes before transferring to a wire rack to cool completely.

 Recipe Notes